 There’s been a concern in recent years that a number of young people in the U.S. and elsewhere lack the essential skills to become successful and productive adults.
 A study several years ago in the Journal of Youth Development expressed “widespread concern” that only one out of four high school seniors were ready for college and that about one out of three employers surveyed said they were struggling to fill available positions because workers do not have the specific skills needed.

 According to the Journal article, private foundations, policymakers, and educational organizations are attempting to fill the “skills gap” by increasing the number of programs and other ways for youth to “develop the robust suite of skills necessary to succeed in academics, work, and life.”

-SUMMER CAMPS HELP BOYS AND GIRLS DEVELOP ACADEMIC AND WORKPLACE SKILLS
+SUMMER CAMPS HELP DEVELOP ACADEMIC AND WORKPLACE SKILLS

-One often-overlooked resource that can equip young people with the skills necessary to succeed is a structured summer camp, according the Journal article, “Examining the Role of Summer Camps in Developing Academic and Workplace Readiness.”
-In addition to offering robust recreational programs, many of these camps teach interpersonal skills such as self-respect, respect for others, teamwork, good character as well as, in some cases, leadership, responsibility and accountability – traits and skills that prepare them to succeed in the classroom and later, the workforce.
+One often-overlooked resource that can equip young people with the skills necessary to succeed is a structured summer camp, according to the Journal article, “Examining the Role of Summer Camps in Developing Academic and Workplace Readiness.”
+In addition to offering robust recreational programs for boys and girls, many of these camps teach interpersonal skills such as self-respect, respect for others, teamwork, good character as well as, in some cases, leadership, responsibility, and accountability – traits and skills that prepare them to succeed in the classroom and later, the workforce.

-Both middle school and high school programs have classes and activities that concentrate and develop the principles of sound character and responsibility while enhancing self-confidence and providing opportunities for campers to experience the following benefits:
+Both middle school and high school programs have classes and activities that concentrate and develop the principles of good character and responsibility, while enhancing self-confidence and providing opportunities for campers to experience the following benefits:

 - Become self-disciplined and resilient leaders, modeling independence and self-confidence;